JeffreyCA/lastfm-recently-played-readme/README.md

 # Last.fm Recently Played README
 Show your recent Last.fm scrobbles on your GitHub profile README.
 Powered by [Vercel](https://vercel.com).

+> Check out [spotify-recently-played-readme](https://github.com/JeffreyCA/spotify-recently-played-readme) for a similar integration for Spotify.

 ## Getting Started
 Just add the following into your README and set the query parameter `user` to your Last.fm username.